uatuko/grpcxx/README.md

 }
 ```

+> > [!TIP]
-> 💡 The generated `ServiceImpl` struct is a very simple struct with 6 lines of code.
+> The generated `ServiceImpl` struct is a very simple struct with 6 lines of code.
 You can easily create your own
 instead of having to use the generated code giving you more flexibility to structure your code in a way that works best
 for you.
 An example of this can be found [here](https://github.com/uatuko/grpcxx/blob/c6934c3223a76f50439bb1dda98aa25482829b95/examples/helloworld/main.cpp#L19).